Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Block Encoding

 Here, the circle containing $>D'$ (which we will refer to as control-$D'$) is a sequence of control gates that indicates whether $d^{val}> D'$.
 Also, notice that we added another qubit labeled ``in range'' that indicates if $(d^{ind}, m^{hi}, m^{lo})$ is a valid in-range entry or not.
-We then control on this register not being flipped to satisfy the second constraint on condition five.\\ The construction for control-$D'$ is dependent on the structure of the fracture network (e.g., the number of fracture scales), and thus cannot be explicitly described here; however, the gate complexity of control-$D'$ will be the number of out-of-range values, which is $D- D' = 2^{\lceil \log_2(D') \rceil} - D' = O(D')$.
+We then control on this register not being flipped to satisfy the second constraint on condition five.

+The construction for control-$D'$ is dependent on the structure of the fracture network (e.g., the number of fracture scales), and thus cannot be explicitly described here; however, the gate complexity of control-$D'$ will be the number of out-of-range values, which is $D- D' = 2^{\lceil \log_2(D') \rceil} - D' = O(D')$.
 Each gate will also only need to control on $O(\log_2 D')$ qubits as we only need to consider operations on the last $\lceil\log_2(D- D')\rceil$ bits of the input.
-So, the total gate complexity of the out-of-range oracle is $O(D' \log_2D')$
+So, the total gate complexity of the out-of-range oracle is $O(D' \log_2D')$.